jbosmans/dxsync/README.md

 Digital Experience File Sync pulls the theme files to your work station and uploads any changes you make.
 It runs on Windows, OSX, and Linux.
 Digital Experience File Sync is unsupported and can be used on WebSphere Portal version 8.5.

 # Installation
 1. Install node.js.
-You must have Node V0.12 to install Digital Experience File Sync.
+You must have Node V6.8 or greater to install Digital Experience File Sync.

     If you are using Windows or OSX, [download node.js](https://nodejs.org/download/) and use the appropriate installer for your system.